theAkito/docker-icedrive/README.md

 ## How
 1. Clone this repository and change to its directory.
-2. Adjust the volume locations in the  `docker-compose.yaml` file.
+2. Adjust the volume locations (optional) and provide your login username for your Icedrive account in the  `docker-compose.yaml` file.
 3. Save your password encrypted and encoded for RClone to use:
 ```bash
 bash prep-pw.sh "<your-password-here>"